No Service Disease Logic Board Problem on iPhone 11, 11 Pro, 11 Pro Max

 How much to repair No Service Disease?

-The prices listed here are accurate for the year 2023 and will remain the same until 2024.
-However, if your device has previously been repaired by someone else and the repair was unsuccessful, the cost of repairing it may be higher.
+The prices provided here are accurate for the year 2023 and will remain unchanged until 2024.
+However, if your device has been previously repaired by someone else, and their repair attempt was unsuccessful, the cost of fixing it may be higher.
+It depends on the condition of the motherboard because entrusting it to an inexperienced technician can potentially lead to additional issues, making the problem even more challenging or causing hidden problems to emerge.

 Why so expensive?

-The reason why the repair is expensive is because the iPhone logic board is very delicate and requires expensive tools and extensive training.
-It’s like having surgery and choosing a skilled doctor to operate on your heart.
+The reason why our repair services are relatively expensive is because repairing an iPhone logic board requires delicate work, expensive tools, and extensive training.
+It’s akin to undergoing surgery and choosing a skilled surgeon to operate on your heart.

-It’s better to send this kind of job to professionals who are experienced and know what they’re doing.
-You don’t want your iPhone to be a guinea pig for amateurs who are practicing and may end up causing more problems.
+It’s wiser to entrust such tasks to professionals who have the necessary experience and expertise.
+You wouldn’t want your iPhone to be used as a learning opportunity for amateurs who may end up causing more harm than good.

 iPhone 11 No Service / No Signal Repair Video